 Under section 304(h) of the Clean Water Act, as amended in 1977, the Environmental Monitoring and Support Laboratory in Cincinnati is responsible for providing test procedures for the measurement of specific pollutants at trace concentrations in municipal and industrial wastewater.

 The MDL procedure is designed to be a straightforward technique for estimation of the detection limit for a broad variety of physical and chemical methods.
-The previously promulgated version of the MDL procedure (Revision 1.11) stated: “The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the analyte concentration is greater than zero and is determined from analysis of a sample in a given matrix containing the analyte.”
+The previous version of the MDL procedure (Revision 1.11) stated: “The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the analyte concentration is greater than zero and is determined from analysis of a sample in a given matrix containing the analyte.”
 The 2016 revision of the MDL procedure (Revision 2) differs from Revision 1.11 of the MDL procedure in three significant ways.

 The MDL procedure now uses method blanks to calculate an MDL, in addition to the spiked samples that have always been used to calculate the MDL.
 As a result, the new definition of the MDL is:

 "The method detection limit (MDL) is defined as the minimum measured concentration of a substance that can be reported with 99% confidence that the measured concentration is distinguishable from method blank results."